hugsy/gef/docs/commands/process-search.md

 $ socat tcp-l:1234,fork,reuseaddr exec:/home/foobar/plop
 ```

-Every time a new connection is opened to tcp/1234, `plop` will be forked, and
+Then every time a new connection is opened to tcp/1234, `plop` will be forked,
-`gef` can easily attach to it with the command
+and GEF can easily attach to it with the command

 ```
 gef➤  ps --attach --smart-scan plop